5 tips for resume writing success

 Resume Tips

-Your resume needs to provide a summary of your work history, education, credentials, and other accomplishments and skills.
+Every country has different resume standards.
+Australian resume formats usually need to include a summary of your work history, education, credentials, and other accomplishments and skills.
 A resume should get to the point quickly and be as concise as possible; most recruiters will only spend a minute or two glancing at it.
-Typically, a resume is one to two pages long and it needs to provide a snapshot of your ability to fill the advertised position you are applying for.
+Typically, a resume is one to two pages long, and it needs to provide a snapshot of your ability to fill the advertised position you are applying for.

-Match the words used in your resume to those used in the job ad.
-Many companies will use computer software to scan your resume for relevant information.
-But – don’t go overboard, a human will eventually read your resume, so will pick up on any overuse.
+One of the best tips for resume writing is to match the words used in your resume to those used in the job ad.
+Many companies will use computer software to scan your resume for relevant information, so write your resume to include the most important keywords and phrases.
+But don’t go overboard; a human will eventually read your resume, so it will still need to sound natural.

-Language also plays an important role, so ensure you use active words, not passive, for example, “I did” rather than “I was a part of”.
+Language also plays an important role, so ensure you write your resume to highlight your contributions.
+For example, say ‘I did’ rather than ‘I was a part of’.

 People also love numbers!
-If you can include facts or figures, like uplift in sales or efficiency increases, this will definitely be noticed.
+If you can include facts or figures, like the number of sales you made or a percentage efficiency increase, this will be noticed.

 Most job ads will list duties and responsibilities as well as skills and experience.
-While you should address these in the cover letter, tailoring your resume to include these may increase your chances of remaining a contender during the selection process.
+While you should address these in the cover letter, a great tip for resumes is to tailor your content to highlight the experience you have that is most relevant to the role.
+This may increase your chances of remaining a contender during the selection process.

-Your resume structure should include the following in order, and be made obvious using subheadings:
+Australian resume formats tend to include certain information in a certain order.
+Your resume structure should include the following in order and be made obvious using subheadings:

 • Name and contact information – including your phone number and email address, and even LinkedIn profile link